jacebutcher/EmployeeAPI/README.md

 ## Notes

-If you provide a department that does not exist, you should receive a corresponding error message.
+If you provide a department that does not exist OR provide paging inputs that result in no data OR encounter a SQL connection error, you should receive a corresponding error message.
 These are the following departments that you can test with:
 -finance
 -operations